Semester 1 - Paris

 Scientific, technical and industrial cultures

 The seminar allows the acquisition of skills related to the conservation of local scientific and technical cultural heritage; the mastery of the popularization of the discourse on the place of science and technology in society.
-It is composed of four main modules: material heritage of science and technology in context (O. Lasserre); heritage and history of scientific and technical heritage and museums, and cultural policy in France (L. Dufaux, R. Catillon, A. Meynard); history and law of cultural institutions (P. Barthélémy).
+It is composed of four main modules: material heritage of science and technology in context (O. Lassère); heritage and history of scientific and technical heritage and museums, and cultural policy in France (L. Contant, R. Declementi); history and law of cultural institutions (P. Barthélémy).

 Historical technical environments and industrial heritage